 We live in the most diverse city in the world, with people from well over 180 different people groups.
 We’ve got an international circle of friends (hence the National Geographic collection of food mentioned above).

 We help people out of cults, toxic churches, and abusive relationships — no strings attached.
-That is, though we operated from an evangelical Christian perspective, we don’t expect people to believe like we do in return.
+That is, though we operated from a Christian perspective, we don’t expect people to believe like we do in return.